JTBD/ODI at GitLab

 Job Types

-Understanding the different [Job types] and how they relate to each other is crucial for mapping out the entire customer experience and identifying opportunities to create value.
+Understanding the different [Job types] and how they relate to each other is crucial for mapping out the entire user experience and identifying opportunities to create value.
 There are several key [Job types] to consider in the JTBD framework:

 Job Maps